American Miniature

 Intro

-Miniature horses come from English and Dutch mine horses that were imported to the Americas in the 19th century for use in coal mines in the Appalachian mountains.
+Miniature horses in America come from English and Dutch mine ponies that were imported to the Americas in the 19th century.
+The small breeds imported were robust and perfect for use in coal mines of the Appalachian mountains.

 Origins

-Their bloodlines draw from many sources, initially it was mainly Shetland and Dartmoor stock, and later the Americans crossed them with Hackney, POA and Thoroughbred blood for refinement and size.
+The bloodlines of the American Mini draw from many sources.
+Initially it was mainly Shetland and Dartmoor stock, but later the Americans crossed them with Hackney, POA and Thoroughbred blood for size.

 In 1978 the American Miniature Horse Association was formed to protect and document the American Miniature horses as a distinct breed.
 Only animals within the required size guidelines and proper confirmation were allowed to be registered.